MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 1. Continue in the **Cloud Shell** select **Bash**. **Confirm** your choice.

 1. If you have multiple subscriptions, first ensure the correct subscription context is set by running `az account show` to confirm the active subscription.
-If it does not match the subscription containing **az104-rg3**, run `az account set --subscription <your-subscription-id>` before proceeding.
+The default subscription may be set to one that does not contain **az104-rg3** — if so, switch to the correct subscription with `az account set --subscription <your-subscription-id>`, then confirm the change by running `az account show` again.
 This is especially important when Cloud Shell is running in ephemeral mode, as switching from PowerShell to Bash may reset the subscription context.

     ```sh
     az account show